rcook/rcook.github.io/_posts/2010-03-31-my-first-google-code-project-jshumanizer.md

 layout: post
 title: !
 'My first Google Code project: JSHumanizer'
 created: 2010-03-31 09:56:17 -0700
-categories:
+tags:
-- !binary |-
+- Localization
-  bG9jYWxpemF0aW9u
-- !binary |-
+- JavaScript
-  amF2YXNjcmlwdA==
-- !binary |-
+- Google Code
-  Z29vZ2xlIGNvZGU=
 ---
 <p>
 I'm sure there's stuff out there to do this already, but I want to administer a Google Code project dammit!
 And here it is...